intel-analytics/BigDL-2.x/pyzoo/zoo/examples/tfnet/README.md

     --image path_to_image_folder \
     --model path_to_tensorflow_graph
 ```

 __Options:__
 * `--image` The path where the images are stored.
+It can be either a folder or an image path.
+Local file system, HDFS and Amazon S3 are supported.
 * `--model` The path of the TensorFlow object detection model.
+Local file system, HDFS and Amazon S3 are supported.
 * `--partition_num` The number of partitions to cut the dataset into.
 Default is 4.

 ## Results
 The result of this example will be the detection boxes (y_min, x_min, y_max, x_max) of the input images, with the first detection box of an image having the highest prediction score.

-We print out the detection box with the highest score of the first prediction result to the console.
+We print the detection box with the highest score of the first prediction result to the console.